connorpink/React-WatchList/README.md

 This site requires TMDB api key to function properly.
 To circumvent getting your own key, use this test account {user: test, password: test}

+## TODO

+- [ ] Make Search Bar separate for when on WatchList page
+- [ ] add sort and filter options
+- [ ] add pagination to watch list
+- [ ] make movie poster images clickable
+- [ ] make watch list entries editable in the card without needing a separate page
+- [ ] quick add to watch list button should not display when movie is already on watch list
+- [ ] add genre data and other data for movies
+- [ ] add Completed WatchList with ratings
+  - [ ] add mark as watched to movie pages with a rating option to mark a movie as watched